LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Evaluation

-\textbf{Baselines.} PreScope is compared with four representative MoE inference frameworks: Fate \cite{fate} (GPU-based and highly accurate in prefetching), Fiddler \cite{fiddler} (static CPU-GPU hybrid inference with hot-expert preloading), Klotski \cite{klotski} (reduces expert transfers by processing multiple batches in parallel), and HybriMoE \cite{hybridmoe} (CPU-GPU hybrid inference with greedy scheduling).
-Klotski limits itself to two-batch parallelism to avoid memory overflow.
-For a fair comparison, all baselines adopt our optimised expert-transfer method and the same hot-expert table at initialisation, but their parameter-compression mechanisms remain disabled.
+\textbf{Baselines.} LayerScope is compared with four representative MoE inference frameworks\footnote{Omitted as KTransformers \cite{ktransformers} lacks pre-Ampere GPU support (e.g., V100) and is optimized for single-batch inference, underperforming in our multi-batch, resource-constrained scenario per HybriMoE \cite{hybridmoe}}: Fate \cite{fate} (GPU-based and highly accurate in prefetching), Fiddler \cite{fiddler} (CPU-GPU hybrid inference with on-demand loading), Klotski \cite{klotski} (reduces expert transfers by processing multiple batches in parallel), and HybriMoE \cite{hybridmoe} (CPU-GPU hybrid inference with greedy scheduling).
+Klotski limits itself to two micro-batch parallelism to avoid memory overflow.
+For a fair comparison, all baselines incorporate our optimized asynchronous expert-transfer method (utilizing pinned memory) and are initialized with our hot-expert table, while their native parameter-compression mechanisms are disabled.

 \textbf{Metrics.} We measure throughput (tokens generated per unit of generation time) and decoding latency (time per output token).
-Generation time covers both the prefill and the decoding stages.
+Generation time covers both the prefill and the decoding stages\footnote{This metric design aligns with Klotski~\cite{klotski}. }.All results are averaged over ten independent runs.

 \textbf{Dataset.} Experiments use the ShareGPT dataset \cite{sharegptv3} with batch sizes ranging from 4 to 64, an input length of 512 tokens, and an output length of 64 tokens.
-To verify the generalisation capability of LLaPor, we additionally evaluate it on the DPO \cite{DPO} and LLaVA \cite{llava} datasets.
+To verify the generalization capability of LLaPor, we additionally evaluate it on the instruction-following DPO dataset \cite{DPO} and the vision-language LLaVA dataset \cite{llava}.